 It has only been two months since the terrorist attacks in France led to the death of 17 people including four Jews in a kosher supermarket on the east side of Paris.
-Prime minister Manuel Valls delivered an emotional speech punctuated with rightful indignation in front of the French Assemblée Nationale, calling anti-Semitism “The symptom of a democracy in crisis”.
+Prime minister Manuel Valls delivered an emotional speech punctuated with rightful indignation in front of the French Assemblée Nationale, calling anti-Semitism “The symptom of democracy in crisis”.
 French President François Hollande vowed to defend France’s Jews when he was recently quoted saying: “Jews are at home in France, it’s the anti-Semites who have no place in the republic, in protecting its Jews, the republic is protecting itself.”
 In reality, French Jews continue to feel very uneasy in France.
 The assurance of safety seems to only be a façade.
 Even with 10,000 troops and police officers deployed all over France in front of key Jewish locations like schools and synagogues, French Jews do not feel properly protected.
 After all, it wasn’t long after the January attacks that some French soldiers were attacked by a man as they were guarding a Jewish site.
 Additionally, a Jewish cemetery was vandalized in northern Alsace and over 200 tombstones were destroyed.
 French Jews are scared and they are not alone.
 Other European Jewish communities have joined the French in their feeling of uncertainty.
 But there is no doubt that France leads the pack when it comes to immigration to Israel.

 This unprecedented increase in immigration didn’t just happen because of the Paris attacks of January 2015.
-To be sure, the rise of anti-Semitism in Europe in general and France in particular has led to an exponential increase in the number of European Jews making Aliyah.
+To be sure, the rise of anti-Semitism in Europe in general and France, in particular, has led to an exponential increase in the number of European Jews making Aliyah.
 But again, France is way ahead of all the other European countries.
 In 2012, about 2,000 Jewish people left France for Israel followed by 3,120 in 2013 (a 60% increase over 2012).
 Then in 2014, over 7,000 French Jews made Aliyah to Eretz Yisrael, making it the largest Aliyah out of France since the 1970s and the top country for Jewish emigration in 2014 (the highest global number in 12 years).
 We must keep in perspective that this number of over 12,000 Jews out of France over the last three years all happened even before the events of January 2015.